neoul/libydb/README.md

 # YDB (YAML DataBlock)

-**YAML DataBlock (YDB)**는 hierarchical configuration and statistical data를 간단하고 명료하게 관리하기 위한 library 입니다.
-YDB는 YAML format의 serialized data stream을 입력받아 내부 data block을 동적으로 구성하고, 이를 쉽게 조회하거나 탐색할 수 API를 제공합니다. 입력된 data stream은 다음과 같은 세가지 형태의 operation에 의해 내부 data block에 적절히 반영되므로, 사용자가 직접 세세하게 data block 할당, 해제하거나 조작할 필요가 없습니다.
+**YAML DataBlock (YDB)** is a library to manage the hierarchical configuration and statistical data simply and clearly using YAML input/output.
+YDB internally builds the hierarchical data block from the serialized input stream formed as YAML.
+And it supports the facilities to search, inquiry and iterate each internal data in YDB using the API.
+The input YAML stream is applied to the data block by the the following three types of operations properly.
+So, you don't need to allocate, free and manipulate each data block manually.

-There are three types of operations in order to manage the internal data block.
+[Three types of operations in order to manage YDB]

 - Create (ydb_write)
 - Replace (ydb_write)
 - Delete (ydb_delete)

-YDB는 YAML을 내부 data block에 대한 기본 입출력 포멧으로 사용합니다.
-YAML은 a human friendly data serialization 언어로 다음과 같은 이유로 YDB에서 사용하였습니다.

-- hierarchical configuration and statistical data를 유연하게 표한 가능함.
-- Easy to read and write
-- XML보다 덜 복잡함.

-다음 website에서 좀 더 YAML에 대한 좀 더 유용한 정보를 얻을 수 있습니다.
+In order to use **YAML DataBlock (YDB)** in your project, you need to have the knowledge of **YAML (YAML Ain't Markup Language)** that is used to the input and the output of YDB.
+Please, see the following website to get more information about YAML.

 - Official website: https://yaml.org/
 - Wiki: https://en.wikipedia.org/wiki/YAML